-Head of Reference and Instructional Services, Legal Information Center
+Head of Reference and Instructional Services & Professor of Legal Research, Legal Information Center

 J.D., North Carolina Central University School of Law